TheSaintIndiano/Rice-Seed-Classification/README.md

 # Specific Objectives
 Objectives of `Rice Seed Classification` is to build classifiers in different ways.
-One can see how CNN will extract features themself rather manually in other classifiers in the notebook.
+One can see how CNN will extract features themself rather manually.
 The following methods/classifiers are used.

 1. Manual Classsification by thresholding
 2. Support Vector Machine based Classification